panda-planner-dev/pandaPIpgrRepairVerify/README.md

 # HTN Plan Verification as Planning

 This repository contains code to verify HTN plans.
-I.e., it decides whether or not a given sequence of actions is a solution for a given HTN planning problem.
+I.e., to decide whether or not a given sequence of actions is a solution for a given HTN planning problem.
 It needs two files as input:

 * A file with the HTN model grounded by the PANDA grounder
 * A file with the solution to verify